HanjiangHu/HanjiangHu.github.io/_pages/about.md

 ===
 * Dec.
 2020: Our work "DASGIL: Domain Adaptation for Semantic and Geometric-aware Image-based Localization" is accepted by IEEE Transactions on Image Processing(TIP)!
 [Paper](https://ieeexplore.ieee.org/document/9296559) and [code](https://github.com/HanjiangHu/DASGIL) available

 * Dec.
-2020: Our work "Domain-invariant Similarity Activation Map Metric Learning for Retrieval-based Long-term Visual Localization" is accepted by IEEE/CAA Journal of Automation Sinica!
+2020: Our work "Domain-invariant Similarity Activation Map Metric Learning for Retrieval-based Long-term Visual Localization" is accepted by IEEE/CAA Journal of Automatica Sinica!
 [Paper](https://www.xml-journal.cn/pdfonline/pdf/contentview/cd9ce590ac6ada053bed6ff92763c14d7b0b939c0e87e3a716a830461895b888/JAS-2020-1028.pdf) and [code](https://github.com/HanjiangHu/DISAM) available

 * Nov.
 2020: One first-author and another two co-first-author papers have been submitted to ICRA/RAL 2021!
 One co-first-author paper has been submitted to CVPR 2021!
 [Here](https://hanjianghu.github.io/publications/) for full publications.